PickyBinders/PickyBinder/README.md

 ```
 Nextflow options:
+-resume                     resume the pipeline
+-c                          give a local configuration file instead of the nextflow.config file
 -with-timeline arg          generates a timeline file at the end of the workflow: <name>.html
 -with-dag arg               generates a dag of the workflow: <name>.pdf, <name>.html